Global Existence and Vanishing Dispersion Limit of Strong/Classical Solutions to the One-dimensional Compressible Quantum Navier-Stokes Equations with Large Initial Data

-Now we begin to state the main results of this paper.
 Our first result is on the global existence of strong solution for the Cauchy problem (\ref{1.5})-(\ref{1.6}) when the parameters $(\varepsilon,\nu)$ lie in the intermediary regime (i.e., $\varepsilon\sim\nu$), which can be stated as follows.